cassmastern/lers-sandbox/docs/sec_cloud/aws-gcp-azure.md

 Architectural descriptions of AWS, GCP, and Azure are presented here at a level crafted for my own reference and growing understanding — detailed enough to be meaningful, yet concise enough to avoid cloud-induced vertigo.

-**Legend for the diagrams**
+**Common major component types**

-🟦 Global Infrastructure
+- Global Infrastructure
-🟩 Networking
+- Networking
-🟧 Compute
+- Compute
-🟨 Databases / Storage
+- Databases / Storage
-🟪 DevOps
+- DevOps
-🟥 Security
+- Security
-⬜ Observability
+- Observability

 ***Note:*** Diagrams are conceptual simplifications.